your-diary/github_actions_test/README.md

 - [`./.github/workflows/pr_check.yaml`](./.github/workflows/pr_check.yaml)

-Only pull requests which pass this workflow can be merged to `master`.
+Only pull requests which pass this workflow can be merged into `master`.

 - [`./.github/workflows/mdbook.yaml`](./.github/workflows/mdbook.yaml)